solaconsay/CTF-Chronicles/HTB-Conversor-Write-up.md

 ![alt text](Snapshots/Conversor-2.png)

-- XML parsing is protected using:
+- XML is protected by a parser.
 - XSLT parsing, however, lacks a secure parser, making it vulnerable to XXE through XSLT.

 This vulnerability enables XSLT Injection, allowing remote file access and code execution.